simeonpashley/simeonpashley.github.io/_posts/2015-02-09-optimising-nginx-and-php-fpm.md

 There are also [bespoke Varnish caches](https://www.ukfast.co.uk/web-acceleration.html) sat infront of the servers to reduce load as much as possible.

-Each web VM is running 1 instant of NGinx forwarding to a local PHP-FPM farm of 2 local ports to improve core use and reduce latency.
+Each web VM is running 1 instant of NGINX forwarding to a local PHP-FPM farm of 2 local ports to improve core use and reduce latency.
 APC is running locally to improve PHP raw performance.

 In this configuration disk writes are **very** expensive as they lock the shared volume and force a sync across all reading devices.